imbhargav5/fetch-unless-cached/README.md

 * A wrapper on top isomorphic-fetch for JSON responses
 * When data is fetched, it's stored in localStorage with an expire timer
 * When data is reqeusted, it checks in the storage and only fetches if needed, otherwise it resolves the cached data.
-However, the api is call is made when the browser is idle and the timer is udpated.
+* Optionally, the api call can be made when the browser is idle and the timer is udpated.

 ## Installation